Contribution Ceiling 2026

 Calculation

-- BBG 2026:66,150 EUR/year
+- BBG 2026:€69,750/year

-- General health rate (14.6%):804.83 EUR
+- General health rate (14.6%):€848.63

-- Avg. additional rate (2.5%):137.81 EUR
+- Avg. additional rate (2.9%):€168.56

-- Care insurance (3.4%):187.43 EUR
+- Care insurance (3.6%):€209.25

-- Total (employee share):~565 EUR/month
+- Total (AG+AN):€1,226.44/month

 What Does This Mean?

-The maximum employee share for public health insurance (GKV) including care is around 565 EUR per month in 2026.
-Employees with children pay less care insurance contribution.
+The maximum employee share for public health insurance (GKV) including care is around €613 per month in 2026.
+Employees with children pay less care insurance contribution (3.6% instead of 4.2%).

 Frequently Asked Questions

-What is the contribution ceiling (Beitragsbemessungsgrenze)?
+What is the contribution ceiling (BBG)?

-The BBG is the upper limit of gross income up to which social security contributions are calculated.
-Income above this is not subject to contributions - the contribution is capped.
+The BBG (Beitragsbemessungsgrenze) is the upper limit of gross income up to which social security contributions are calculated.
+Income above this is not subject to contributions — the contribution is capped.

-What is the BBG in 2026?
+How high is the BBG in 2026 exactly?

-The JAEG (2026: 73,800 EUR) determines when you can leave public health insurance (GKV) and switch to private (PKV).
-The BBG only sets up to which income contributions are paid.
+The JAEG (2026: €77,400) determines when you can leave public health insurance (GKV) and switch to private (PKV).
+The BBG sets the income ceiling for calculating contributions.
+JAEG is higher and based on different rules.

-What is the maximum GKV contribution in 2026?
+What's my maximum GKV contribution in 2026?

-Do high earners benefit from the BBG?
+Do high earners really benefit?

-Yes, those earning above the BBG pay proportionally less in social contributions.
-At 100,000 EUR annual salary, only 66,150 EUR is subject to contributions - an effective relief.
+Yes.
+Those earning above the BBG pay proportionally less in social contributions.
+At €100,000 annual salary, only €69,750 is subject to contributions — an effective relief of around €300+/month in contributions.